SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is this IP 127.0.0.1 ?
 It is the local host only accept connections from that particular server only.
 It will not allow connections from external servers.
 To allow from external servers, we need to update to '0.0.0.0'
 - How to find a particular folder or something ---> find . -name "<star>nginx<star>" Here . is current folder searching with particular name called nginx.
 - To check all logs 'less -f /var/log/messages'
 - What is cache (Redis) server ?
 Example of downloaded movie by 1 user.
+It is a cache server.
+It helps to speed up data retrieval processes by storing frequently accessed data in memory, rather than having to repeatedly fetch it from slower, persistent storage like a database.
-- What is Domain name system (DNS) and how do you register your domain ?
+- What is Domain name system (DNS) and how does it work ?
+- How do you register and setup your domain ?
+Best and cheapest domain register is 'Hostinger'
 - Steps to install any application in linux ?
 - What is the difference between Synchronous and Asynchronous in networking ?